zlatanovics1/graph-algos-simplified/README.md

 ## NOTE

 **All algorithms use adjacency list.
 Adjust that to your needs.**

+### Side note

-\nSome function names and prints are in Serbian.
+- Some function names and prints are in Serbian.
 That shouldn't be a problem, as the only part that is important is the code logic itself.